Jbbuckler/B0aty-HCIM-Guide-/README.md

 LOCAL INTERACTIVE GUIDE: Download .ZIP > Extract .ZIP > open index.html

-I created this guide to flow better and be more interactive than the wiki with the ability to add in notes to each section, and a checkbox that indiciates HCIM Death (I personally have died on Bank 104 & Bank 147 on two different HCIM accounts)
+To whoever stumbles upon this, I created this guide to flow better and be more interactive than the wiki with the ability to add in notes to each section, and a checkbox that indiciates HCIM Death (I personally have died on Bank 104 & Bank 147 on two different HCIM accounts)